kldzj/github-action-nixpacks/README.md

 - `labels`: An optional, comma-separated list of metadata labels to add to the image.
 - `platforms`: An optional, comma-separated list of target platforms for the build.
 - `pkgs`: Optional additional Nix packages to install in the environment.
+- `libs`: Optional additional libraries to install in the environment.
 - `apt`: Optional additional Apt packages to install in the environment.
 - `install-cmd`: Optional command to install dependencies.
 Automatically detected if not provided.
 - `build-cmd`: Optional command to build the application.
 Automatically detected if not provided.